Libochovice: Etymology

 The name is derived from the personal name Liboch (in old Czech known as Ľuboch), meaning "the village of Liboch's people".

 Geography

 Libochovice is located about 15 km south of Litoměřice and 28 km south of Ústí nad Labem.
 It lies in an agricultural landscape in the Lower Ohře Table.
 The Ohře River flows through the town.

 History

-The first written mention of Libochovice is from 1336, when it was described as a market town with a fortress.
+The first written mention of Libochovice is from 1336, when it was described as a market town with a fortress and when it was bought by Zbyněk Zajíc of Valdek, later known as Zbyněk Zajíc of Hazmburk.
+In 1424, during the Hussite Wars, Libochovice was completely destroyed and burned down.
+The settlement was restored in the second half of the 15th century and obtained various privileges from King Vladislaus II in 1507.

+The Zajíc of Hazmburk family owned Libochovice until 1558, when they sold half of their Hazmburk estate to the Lobkowicz family.
+Libochovice subsequently became the centre of a newly created estate.
 In 1560, Libochovice became a town.
+After 1594, properties of Jiří of Lobkowicz were confiscated by the royal chamber.
+From 1613 to 1676, Libochovice was a property of the Sternberg family.
+In 1676, for economic reasons, they had to sell the estate to the Dietrichstein family.
+The Dietrichsteins owned Libochovice until 1858.

 The first Jews came into the town probably in the second half of the 15th century.
-From the second half of the 16th century there was a strong Jewish community, but most of them died during the Holocaust, and the community was never renewed after World War II.
+From the second half of the 16th century there was a large Jewish community, but most of the Jews died during the Holocaust, and the community was never restored after World War II.

 Transport

 Libochovice is located on the railway lines Ústí nad Labem–Žatec and Česká Lípa–Postoloprty.
 The town is also the final station of the railway line from Roudnice nad Labem.
 Historic trains run on it and it is only in operation during the summer tourist season on weekends.